 How MetroWest Residents Should Manage Depression While Social Distancing During COVID-19

-Social distancing is imperative to limit the spread of the virus between persons.
+Social distancing is imperative to limit the spread of the virus.
 However, isolating yourself in your home during this time can be difficult and presents a psychological challenge to everyone.
-In particular, patients in MetroWest with depression should educate themselves on ways they can manage their symptoms as best as possible during isolation.
+Patients in MetroWest with depression should educate themselves on ways they can manage their symptoms as best as possible during isolation.

 With limited contact with other people and a disrupted regular schedule, you may experience heightened symptoms of depression.
 This could include low mood, a lack of motivation, irritability, anxiety and negative thoughts.
 To encourage a positive cycle in your life during this tough time, we have some ways to help you manage your symptoms.